Updated: May 5, 2021

-Trying to cultivate a healthy and environmentally friendly diet in the age of the industrial agricultural complex
+Trying to cultivate a healthy and environmentally friendly diet in the age of the industrial agricultural complex - that is the Omnivore's Dilemma.

 The Omnivore's Dilemma – a book written by Micheal Pollan, an American author, journalist, activist, and professor of journalism at UC Berkeley – could be split into two sections.